envoyproxy/gateway/site/content/en/latest/api/extension_types.md

 | `spec` | _[BackendSpec](#backendspec)_ |  true  | spec defines the desired state of Backend. |

-#### BackendAddress
+#### BackendEndpoint

-BackendAddress describes are backend address, which is can be either a TCP/UDP socket or a Unix Domain Socket corresponding to Envoy's Host: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/address.proto#config-core-v3-address
+BackendEndpoint describes are backend address, which is can be either a TCP/UDP socket or a Unix Domain Socket corresponding to Envoy's Host: https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/address.proto#config-core-v3-address

 _Appears in:_